 Section 1.
 Standing and Special Committees

-The standing committees shall be Bylaws, Communications, Membership, Program, Status of Women, Nominating, and any committees deemed necessary and have been recommended by the President during their term of office.
+The standing committees shall be Governance, Communications, Membership, Program, Status of Women and Mentoring, Nominating, and any committees deemed necessary and have been recommended by the President during their term of office.

-The Committee on Bylaws shall periodically review the Bylaws and prepare any amendments it deems necessary, receive and edit any amendments proposed from the membership, and submit these amendments to the Board of Directors for its approval.
+The Committee on Governance shall periodically review the Bylaws and prepare any amendments it deems necessary, receive and edit any amendments proposed from the membership, and submit these amendments to the Board of Directors for its approval.
+The Committee on Governance shall also liaison with the pro bono attorneys, and oversee development and implementation of Standard Operating Procedures.

 The Committee on Communications shall advise the Board of Directors on the content and timing of all EWG communications, prepare an annual plan and budget in support of Board objectives for Board approval, and keep the membership informed of upcoming events and activities.